Understanding Your Rights: Navigating Common Law Marriage in Illinois

 Unmarried couples in Illinois should seek legal consultation when facing significant relationship changes or considering cohabitation agreements, marriage, custody, visitation, or child support issues.

-It’s important to understand the legal consequences and required actions in these situations.
+Understanding the legal consequences and required actions in these situations is important.